I love this. It’s about awareness.

 The best thing about Greta Thunberg is that she has shown us that one person – and a 16-year-old at that – can have an impact.
 Teenagers around the world now see that they are not powerless.
 If a young girl like Greta can be heard, so can they.
 Continue reading

-In my electoral riding a candidate who had been fired just prior to the election still received 8,500+ votes, putting her in 3rd place, ahead of the Green candidate.
+In my electoral riding a candidate who had been dismissed from the party just prior to the election still received 8,500+ votes, putting her in 3rd place, ahead of the Green candidate.
 Continue reading

 I’m often asked if I have a favourite author and the answer always changes depending on what books I’ve recently read.
 If asked today I’d say it was John Boyne.
 The three titles of his that I’ve read (The Boy in the Striped Pajamas, The Heart’s Invisible Furies, My Brother’s Name is Jessica) are each completely different, yet so brilliant in their own way.
 He has a talent for creating humour out of desperately difficult circumstances but without making light of that situation.
 Continue reading